ApolloAuto/apollo/docs/howto/how_to_launch_Apollo.md

 ### Start Apollo

-Running Apollo will start the ROS core and then startup a web user interface called Dreamview, this is handled by the bootstrap script, so from within the docker container, you should run:
+Running Apollo will start the Dreamview backend and then startup a web user interface called Dreamview frontend, this is handled by the bootstrap script, so from within the docker container, you should run:

 ```
-# start module monitor
+# Startup modules monitor and dreamview, the default option is start.
-bash scripts/bootstrap.sh
+./scripts/bootstrap.sh [start | stop | restart]
 ```

 ### Access Dreamview